yihong0618/running_page/README.md

 When `SAVE_DATA_IN_GITHUB_CACHE` is set to `true` in the `run_data_sync.yml` file, the script can store fetched and intermediate data files in the GitHub Action cache.
 This helps keep your GitHub commit history and directory clean.

-If you are deploying using GitHub Pages, it is recommended to set this value to `true`.
+If you are deploying using GitHub Pages, it is recommended to set this value to `true`, and set  `BUILD_GH_PAGES` to true.

 If you are using `Vercel`, you need to perform the following steps in the Vercel dashboard: